pete-machine/torchbricks/README.md

   dictionary of any type - making in flexible.
 But for each module, you can specific and add and check type hints for input and output data to both improve readability and make it more production ready.
 - When I started making a framework suited for multiple tasks, I would passed dictionaries around to all modules and pull out tensors by name in each module.
-Booking keeping names and updating names was messy.
+Book keeping names and updating names was messy.
   I also started using the typical backbone(encoder) / head(decoder) separation...
 But some heads may share a common neck.
   The decoder might also take different inputs and split into different representation and merge again...
 Also to avoid code duplication, I ended up during